 So that was the interview with Lizz and Leigh - two amazing and open members of Drupal Association.
 And the questions are quite detailed that we have nothing more to comment.
 The only thing we would like to add to this interview is that we always get inspired by the communication with Drupal Association members and it is obvious that they are doing their best to serve the community.

 That’s why if you still not actively participating in your local Drupal Community life, you should definitely start.
 Because working for open source is always paying you back with knowledge, solutions and soulful conversations.

 The new term of Drupal Association has just begun.
 Holly Ross left her position and Megan Sanicki step in to be a new Executive Director.
 Such a big change always lead to more other changes.
-We'll share with you main points from Megan's blog post about reorganizing Drupal Association.
+We'll share your main points from Megan's blog post about reorganizing Drupal Association.

 First, the number of people in the Association is reduced from 25 to 17 in order to better address the Drupal Project's needs.

 Second, the main directions of Drupal Association activities are also slightly changed to promoting Drupal 8 for adoption growth and sustaining Drupal.org for the community to continue building and releasing software.

 And lastly, Drupal Association will expand our efforts to attract more evaluators to DrupalCon.

 Now the first priority is to go through the transition in order to focus on Project's needs faster and align all activities according to them.